-The Tschuggen Hotel Group AG (Tschuggentorweg 1, 7050 Arosa) maintains the websites www.tschuggenhotelgroup.ch, www.tschuggen.ch, www.valsana.ch, www.carlton-stmoritz.ch, www.edenroc.ch, www.carcani.ch, www.safaridelgusto.ch and, as such, is responsible for collecting, processing and using your personal data and ensuring that such data processing is compatible with applicable data protection law.
+Tschuggen Hotel Group AG (Tschuggentorweg 1, 7050 Arosa) is the operator of the websites tschuggenhotelgroup.ch, tschuggen.ch, valsana.ch, carlton-stmoritz.ch, edenroc.ch and therefore responsible for processing and using your personal data and ensuring that such data processing is in accordance with applicable data protection law (see also our legal notice with an overview of all group members).

 Your trust is important to us, which is why we take the subject of data protection seriously and endeavour to ensure an appropriate level of security.
+We are committed to handling your personal data in a responsible manner.
 It goes without saying that we comply with the legal provisions of the Federal Data Protection Act (DPA), the Ordinance to the Federal Act on Data Protection (VDSG), the Telecommunications Act (FMG) and any other applicable data protection provisions under Swiss or EU law, in particular the General Data Protection Regulation (GDPR).

 We have appointed a Data Protection Officer for our company.
 If you have any questions regarding data protection in general or on matters related to your personal data, please contact the managers of our hotels.
 Questions regarding data protection should be sent to [email protected].

-The address of our data protection representative in the EU is:
+The address of our data protection representative pursuant to Art.
+27 GDPR in the EU is:

 To find out which personal data we collect from you and why, please take note of the information provided below.